martezr/puppet-in-4-hours/labs/05-puppet-code-development.md

 In this lab, you have:

-+ Installed and configured Puppet Server
++ Generate a Puppet module
 + Installed and configured the PostgreSQL database for PuppetDB
-+ Installed and configured PuppetDB
-+ Configured the PuppetDB integration for Puppet Server

 [Previous Lab - Lab #4](./04-installing-puppet-agents.md)  |  [Next Lab - Lab #6](./06-using-puppet-forge-modules.md)